-It is our hope that we can develop in each child a positive self-image and a love of learning and attending school.
+It is our hope that we can develop in each child a positive self-image as well as a love of learning and attending school in each child.
 In the three-year old class, we provide many activities to do just that.
 Each activity presented to the children is a result of much planning from the children’s interests.
 Children like to be actively involved.
 When more than one sense is used in teaching a task, learning is greatly improved.

 Art is used as a teaching device, as well as a fun way to play, in the preschool class.
 Freedom with art supplies encourages using the imagination and is a good release for emotions.
 Eye-hand coordination is also developed.